CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 #.
 The ``genie.metaparser`` (Metaparser) core package ensures that each parser returns a fixed data structure based on the parser's :ref:`schema <schema>` (definition of the key-value pairs).

 #.
 The ``genie.libs.parser`` package contains Python classes that parse device data using regular expressions.
 Different parser classes parse output from different protocols, such as CLI, XML, NETCONF, and YANG.
-Each parser has an associated schema that defines the data structure of the parsed output, so that the data structure is the same regardless of the protocol.
+Each parser class has an associated schema that defines the data structure of the parsed output, so that the data structure is the same regardless of the protocol.

 The following illustration shows how the Metaparser and parser classes work together to standardize parsed output.